laurenstuerk/CCL1/diary.md

 2. **Implemented a Character**
    - Set up basic player movement using keyboard input.
-   - Added a jump mechanic, which felt like a big milestone.
+   - Added a jump mechanic

 3. **Optimized Jump Physics and Added Double Jump**
    - Adjusted the jump mechanics to feel more responsive.